siumk/Saving-Sharepoint-Space/README.md

-# Saving-Sharepoint-$pace
+# Sharepoint-No-Versioning

-Enable ZERO versioning on Sharepoint and remove old versioned files
+Enable NO Versioning on Sharepoint and remove old versioned files

 This project is aimed to provide a simple script to save $$ by enabling the hidden option of ZERO versioning on Microsoft Sharepoint site and removing ALL old versioned files.